With Dual Diagnosis Treatment

 Methodist Home Of The South Georgia Conference Light House For Families is one of mental health clinics in Macon, GA, located at 116 Pierce Avenue, Macon, GA 31204.
-As part of treatment, it offers individual psychotherapy, behavior modification and dialectical behavior therapy.
-Staff members who work at Methodist Home Of The South Georgia Conference Light House For Families will provide mental health services to adults, children / adolescents and young adults.
+As part of treatment, it offers group therapy, psychotropic medication and dialectical behavior therapy.
+Staff members who work at Methodist Home Of The South Georgia Conference Light House For Families will provide mental health services to children / adolescents, young adults and adults.
 Methodist Home Of The South Georgia Conference Light House For Families offers outpatient treatment and is categorized as an outpatient mental health facility.
-In addition, Methodist Home Of The South Georgia Conference Light House For Families can provide treatment to people with trauma, military families and people with PTSD.
-Additional services that Methodist Home Of The South Georgia Conference Light House For Families offers include therapeutic foster care, suicide prevention services and diet and exercise counseling.
+In addition, Methodist Home Of The South Georgia Conference Light House For Families can provide treatment to military families, people with PTSD and transitional age young adults.
+Additional services that Methodist Home Of The South Georgia Conference Light House For Families offers include diet and exercise counseling, education services and suicide prevention services.

 Address: 116 Pierce Avenue, Macon, GA 31204